-Biology - Pre-Advanced Placement SBI3UA Grade 11 University
+Biology - Pre-Advanced Placement Grade 11

 This course furthers students' understanding of the processes that occur in biological systems.
-Students will study theory and conduct investigations in the areas of biodiversity; evolution; genetic processes; the structure and function of animals; and the anatomy, growth and function of plants.
-The course focuses on the theoretical aspects of the topics under study, and helps students refine skills related to scientific investigation.
+Students will study theory and conduct investigations in the areas of biodiversiunder study, and helps students refine skills related to scientific investigation.
+Prerequisite: SNC2D1 or 2DA

-Biology SBI3C1 Grade 11 College
+Biology Grade 11

+SBI3C1 College